paragkatkar/katacoda-scenarios/mongodb/intro.md

 * MongoDB Deployment
 * How to run MongoDB
 * How to run the Mongo shell
-* MongoDB Concepts
+* MongoDB Basic Concepts
-* MongoDB Commands
+* MongoDB CRUD operations